nextcloud/documentation/admin_manual/auth_ldap.rst

   there from.
 Specify the attribute here, otherwise keep it empty.

   * Example: ownCloudQuota
-  * formerly Quota Field in oC 4.0
+  * formerly Quota Field in ownCloud 4.0

 Quota Default:
   Override ownCloud default quota for LDAP users who do not